bup/bup/Documentation/bup-web.md

 `bup web` will only offer up the web server to locally running clients.
 If you'd like to expose the web server to anyone on your network (dangerous!) you can omit the bind address to bind to all available interfaces: `:8080`.

+When `unix://path` is specified, the server will listen on the filesystem socket at `path` rather than a network socket.

 A `SIGTERM` signal may be sent to the server to request an orderly shutdown.